 The university software is supposed to enroll you in this course's Blackboard site automatically when it enrolls you in the course.
 Please check that it has done so at http://blackboard.towson.edu/.
 There is a new Student Orientation website for Blackboard that walks students through basic skills (only a few of which you’ll need for this course).
 It’s available here: http://www.towson.edu/blackboard/studentorientationcourse.asp.

 In Blackboard please check the accuracy of your email address by sending a test message to yourself from within the Blackboard system: if you can reach yourself that way, then I can reach you; if you can't, then correct your email address on Blackboard and try again.

-Aplia: We will use the online service Aplia.com, in lieu of a workbook.
+Aplia: We will use the online service Aplia.com for homework exercises, online quizzes, and practice problems and questions to supplement those in the Coursebook (the second half of your specially printed textbook).
 Aplia has made a deal with our textbook publisher to bundle Aplia access with our specially-printed textbook at a reduced price.
 Look for the Aplia information shrink-wrapped in with your textbook; don't lose it.

-Absolutely as soon as possible, register for this course's corresponding course on Aplia, even if you cannot pay yet.
-Enroll in Aplia now, before paying for it, even if you have not bought your textbook-and-Aplia bundle yet, because you have a three week grace period in which to pay for Aplia, while your first graded assignments on Aplia are due just a few days after the first class meeting.
-Check the schedule on Aplia immediately for details.
+Absolutely as soon as possible after classes begin, register for this course's corresponding course on Aplia, even if you cannot pay yet.
+Enroll in Aplia now, whether or not you have paid for it, even if you have not bought your textbook-and-Aplia bundle yet, because you have a three week grace period in which to pay for Aplia, while your first graded assignments on Aplia are due just a few days after the first class meeting.
+Check the schedule on Aplia at your first opportunity for details.